Pratik-ahirrao/Save-the-attack/README.md

 The data collected ensures total user privacy.<br />
 The task is to save this virtual attack!<br />

-The dataset for the required big data problem can be found in this [link](https://www.kaggle.com/c/save-the-attack-contest).
+The dataset for the required big data problem can be found in this [link](https://www.kaggle.com/c/save-the-attack-contest).<br />
+View the [Project Report]() for details about the Exploratory Data Analysis (EDA), preprocessing, training and testing steps.